DeWayne Dotson: Miami Dolphins

 On September 7, 1994, he was signed by the Miami Dolphins to their practice squad.
 In 1995, he made the regular roster as a backup linebacker and special teams player, however, he didn't appear in a single game during the season.

 In 1996, with the arrival of new head coach Jimmy Johnson, he was converted into a fullback but was released before the start of the season.

 In 1997, he was re-signed and appeared in 10 games as a back-up to starter Stanley Pritchett, replacing him as a starter for two games because of a knee injury.
 He made his lone career pass reception for four yards, against the Tampa Bay Buccaneers.
 He also recovered one fumble that season.
 He wasn't very effective in a fullback role and was released on November 18, to make room for Roosevelt Potts.

 Nashville Kats (AFL)

 In 1999, Dotson joined the Nashville Kats of the Arena Football League where he played for two seasons as a linebacker and fullback.
 In his rookie season in the AFL, he recorded 10 tackles, one sack, one pass defensed and one kick return.

 In 2000, he recorded seven tackles and one sack.
 He was waived on June 16.

 Personal life

 From 2007 to 2014, Dotson was a volunteer coach for the White House High School Blue Devils, coaching the offensive line and linebackers.

 Dotson owns a concrete business in White House, Tennessee where he also resides.
-He is married to his wife Glenda and have two kids, J.D. and Jada.
+He is married to his wife Glenda and have two kids, J.D. and Jada.Dotson is currently the head softball coach of the Tennessee Ballhawks, a 14u softball program.